How do I win marketing awards? It comes down to strategy & schedule.

 - In the new year: Go back to the start of this article and do a PROPER STRATEGY & SCHEDULE to meet your business goals in the year ahead.

-This is exactly the stuff I work on with my marketing and branding clients, giving them ready-to-use templates and helping them put their plans together for a strategic, scheduled marketing effort.
+These are some of the areas I work on with my marketing and branding clients, giving them ready-to-use templates and helping them put their plans together for a strategic, scheduled marketing effort.
 Let me know if I can help you.